 By Ralph E. Raird

-Mars was able to profit by the experience of Wingate’s Raiders and Merrill’s Marauders in Burma jungle operations.
+Mars was able to profit by the experience of Wingate’s Raiders as well as the Merrill’s Marauders in the Burma jungle operations.
 The leaven of veteran jungle fighters was mixed with the freshness of volunteers and the assignment of the 124th Cavalry Regiment.
-A triangular plan was envisioned and in many ways Mars Task Force was truly a Division, consisting of the 475th Infantry, 124th Cavalry (Sp), and 1st Chinese Regiment, Sep.
+A triangular plan was envisioned and in many ways Mars Task Force was truly a Division, consisting of the 475th Infantry, the 124th Cavalry (Sp), and the 1st Chinese Regiment.
 The latter had been a Mortar Regiment until converted by Mars to an Infantry Regiment.
 The Cavalry Regiment had a long history of mounted Cavalry and was converted by MARS to Cavalry dismounted, with the functions and employment of an Infantry Regiment.
 The 475th Infantry was organized by Mars and given official status as a numbered Infantry Regiment by the War Dept. The Brigade itself was organized as a Provisional unit.

 Upon completion of the action at Tonkwa, the Brigade turned to the East and thrust deep into enemy territory to strike the Namhkam – Lashio Burma Road axis, at Namhpakka.
 The swiftness of movement gained surprise, and the viciousness of attack removed the keystone of the sector.
 The blow inflicted by MARS at this point caused the enemy to withdraw rapidly below Lashio and allowed the New First Army (Chinese) to move almost unopposed south of Lashio, screening against counter-attack and forcing the enemy a safe distance from the Stilwell Road.
 Brigade was held in the Namhi’Akka area to be passed through by New First Army.
 Hence, Mars could not further exploit its own successes.
 Here contact was broken, and friendly forces belatedly grasped the advantage gained, fulfilling its orders in a virtual road march.